The Best Spots for Food in the Skyway

 Some of the most popular skyway entry points include:

 There are dozens upon dozens of options for skyway-connected food, some located on the ground and third floors of buildings.
-Many familiar chains are well represented.
+Many familiar chains are well represented, like Jimmy Johns and Potbelly.
 A few less familiar and/or locals options include: Vellee Deli (Asian fusion), Brothers Deli (sandwiches and salads), Afro Deli (African), Sushi Takatsu (Japanese), Green + The Grain (healthy salads, wraps), Kadai Indian Kitchen (Indian), Roti (Mediterranean), and Naf Naf (Middle Eastern).
 If you’re not sure where to eat, a long line is usually a good sign.

-The above list doesn’t take into account the many sit-down, ground floor restaurants that are accessible by the skyway, like Monello (Italian), The Oceanaire (seafood), Ruth’s Chris (steakhouse), Dakota Jazz Club (American), Come Pho Soup (pho), CRAVE (Japanese, American), Manny’s (steakhouse), D’Amico & Sons (Italian), and many more.
+The above list doesn’t take into account the many sit-down, ground floor restaurants that are accessible by the skyway, like Breva (new American fare and craft cocktails, The Oceanaire (seafood), Ruth’s Chris (steakhouse), Dakota Jazz Club (American), Come Pho Soup (pho), CRAVE (Japanese, American), Manny’s (steakhouse), D’Amico & Sons (Italian), and many more.

 Check out this list of our favorite places to eat in the skyway.

 The two-level, flagship Target Store at 9th Street has become the one-stop destination for downtown workers and residents to satisfy virtually any need.
 The grocery section in particular has grown to be a comprehensive shopping option for both residents doing their weekly shopping and visitors seeking quick hotel-room breakfasts and snacks.
-Nordstorm Rack’s arrival on Nicollet, inside the IDS building on 7th Street, has made an instant impact, drawing in people seeking a wide selection of big-brand-name apparel and accessories in their 40,000 square foot space.
-Head down the escalators of City Center and browse through the latest trends and styles at Marshalls.
+Across the street is Strive Bookstore which features culturally relevant children’s books and showcases underrepresented Black authors.
+Find it on street-level.

-Some of the city’s finest hotels are, of course, on the skyway system, including W Hotel (in the historic Foshay Tower), Marquette Hotel, AC Marriott, Hilton, Chambers Hotel, Loews Minneapolis Hotel, Royal Sonesta, Radisson Red, The Westin and Hotel Ivy.
+Some of the city’s finest hotels are, of course, on the skyway system, including W Hotel (in the historic Foshay Tower), Marquette Hotel, Four Seasons Minneapolis, AC Marriott, Hilton, Chambers Hotel, Loews Minneapolis Hotel, Royal Sonesta, Radisson Red, The Westin and Hotel Ivy.

 See all hotel skyway connections on this map.